Airship Scriptable Objects

 You will see we now have a reference field for an NPC template

-Then click on the None (NPC Template) button - and it will give you a prompt to select a scriptable object of that type, which we can then select -
+Then click on the None (NPC Template) circle-o button - and it will give you a prompt to select a scriptable object of that type, which we can then select -

 The template is now provided